algorandfoundation/algokit-cli/README.md

     - [PyTEAL](https://pyteal.readthedocs.io/en/stable/): The Python language bindings for Algorand Smart Contracts, which Beaker wraps
     - [TEAL](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/): Transaction Execution Approval Language (TEAL) is the assembly-like language interpreted by the Algorand Virtual Machine (AVM) running within an Algorand node, which Beaker exports
   - [**AlgoKit LocalNet**](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md): A local isolated Algorand network so you can simulate real transactions and workloads on your computer

+### Operate

+AlgoKit can help you deploy and operate Algorand solutions.

+AlgoKit comes with out-of-the-box [Continuous Integration / Continuous Deployment (CI/CD) templates](https://github.com/algorandfoundation/algokit-beaker-default-template) that help you rapidly set up best-practice software delivery processes that ensure you build quality in and have a solution that can evolve

 ## What can AlgoKit help me do?